Esophageal Cancer

 • Hiccups

-• Black stools, indicating bleeding in the esophagus.
-Excessive bleeding can lead to weakness and, in severe cases, anemia.
+• Black, tarry stools, which may indicate bleeding in the esophagus; severe bleeding can result in weakness and, in advanced cases, anemia

 Diagnosis of Esophageal Cancer

-• Endoscopy (Esophagoscopy): A procedure where a flexible tube with a camera is inserted through the mouth to visualize the inside of the esophagus.
-If abnormalities are detected, the doctor may perform a biopsy, obtaining a tissue sample for laboratory analysis.
+A flexible tube with a camera is inserted through the mouth to examine the esophagus.
+If abnormal tissue is observed, a biopsy may be performed to obtain a tissue sample for laboratory analysis.

 Consultation